In 1985 the Commonwealth government passed a law allowing government education providers to enrol privately funded students from overseas.

 In January 1986 Australia's first orientation for fee-paying international students studying at any government provider was held.
 Canning College was a pioneer and many other institutions have followed since.
 From that small beginning, international programs at Canning College have grown to include:

-Student support services dedicated to serve the special interests have developed over the 30 years and include:
+Student support services dedicated to serve the special interests have developed since 1986 and include:

-In 2016, Canning College expects to host about 420 international students from about 15 different countries.
+In 2017, Canning College hosted about 400 international students from about 12 different countries.
 Domestic and international students benefit from the cultural interactions as they share the common experience of striving for entry into university level studies.

-Since 1986, international students have gained places in WA universities - The University of Western Australia, Curtin University, Murdoch University and Edith Cowan University - as well as other Australian universities such as University of Melbourne, Australian National University, Monash University, RMIT, university of NSA, University of Sydney, University of Queensland, University of Tasmania and University of South Australia.
-Students have also gained places in universities outside of Australia - New Zealand, UK, USA, Hong Kong, Singapore, Malaysia and Germany.
-Canning College students have enrolled in all course areas including medicine, law, engineering, arts, commerce, helath sciences, oure sciences and others.
+Since 1986, international students have gained places in WA universities - The University of Western Australia, Curtin University, Murdoch University and Edith Cowan University - as well as other Australian universities such as University of Melbourne, Australian National University, Monash University, RMIT, UNSW, University of Sydney, University of Queensland, University of Tasmania and University of South Australia.
+Students have also gained places in universities outside of Australia - New Zealand, UK, USA, Hong Kong, Canada, Singapore, Malaysia and Germany.
+Canning College students have enrolled in all course areas including medicine, law, engineering, arts, commerce, health sciences, physical sciences and others.

-In 2016, Canning College will continue to enrol "grand students" - the offspring of students of the early years.
+In 2018, Canning College will continue to enrol "grand students" - the offspring of students of earlier years.
 Canning College has achieved trans-generational status!